 Every year, the week before Thanksgiving week sees several major conferences for biblical studies and related disciplines.1 Not the least of these is the annual meeting of the Society of Biblical Literature.

 Some of what it means to do the conference well will be the same whether you’re attending in person or online or some of both.
 Other practices will depend on that mode or mixture in which you’re attending.
-But however that is, the following steps can help make your conference the best it can be.
+But however that is, the following tips can help make your conference the best it can be.

 Whether You’re Attending Online or in Person